des-science/alpha-beta-gamma/README.md

 # alpha-beta-gamma
 Alpha beta gamma test for the y3 master catalog

+code/abg.py: solves the fitting problem.
+Defining a chisq function, for alpha,beta and delta constant

-code/abg.py: solves system of equations
+code/abg_scaledependet.py: solves system of equations for each angular bin, so alpha, beta and delta are scale dependent

 code/galaxies_rstars_corr.py: computes correlations between metacal galaxies and reserved stars